This article may contain compensated links. See our full disclosure here

 Recommended small group Vatican tours

-For art lovers and those who want a more intimate experience of the Vatican, choose a small group tour and let your guide navigate you through the crowds or even avoid them entirely!
+For art lovers and those who want a more intimate experience of the Vatican, choose Take Walks small group Vatican tours and let your guide navigate you through the crowds or even avoid them entirely!
 You can choose from early morning access, Friday night time tours in summer and tours that include the main sights plus more.

 Some other small group options: